jenewmancisco/mac-dev-setup/README.md

     brew install python@2

 Because python@2 is a “keg”, we need to update our PATH again, to point at our new installation.
 Modify the .path file and add:

     export PATH="/usr/local/opt/python@2/libexec/bin:$PATH"

 Homebrew names the executable python2 so that you can still run the system Python via the executable python.

-    python -V   # system Python interpreter
-    python2 -V  # Homebrew installed Python 2 interpreter
-    python3 -V  # Homebrew installed Python 3 interpreter (if installed)
+    python -V   # Homebrew installed Python 3 interpreter (if installed) python2 -V  # Homebrew installed Python 2 interpreter python3 -V  # Homebrew installed Python 3 interpreter (if installed)

-When finished, you should get a summary in the terminal.
-Running `$ which python` should output `/usr/local/bin/python2`.

 It also installed [Pip]() (and its dependency [Distribute]()), which is the package manager for Python.
 Let's upgrade them both:

     pip install --upgrade distribute
     pip install --upgrade pip

-Executable scripts from Python packages you install will be put in `/usr/local/share/python`, so let's add it to the `$PATH`.
+Because python@2 is a “keg”, we need to update our PATH again, to point at our new installation.
+Executable scripts from Python packages you install will be put in `/usr/local/opt/python@2/libexec/bin`, so let's add it to the `$PATH`.
 To do so, we'll create a `.path` text file in the home directory (it's set up in `.bash_profile` to call this file):

     $ cd ~
     $ vi .path